 - Considerations for broader patient participation and more representative evidence generation

-- Implications for future post-approval, pragmatic, and real-world evidence studies
+- Implications for future observational, pragmatic, prospective evidence studies

 Why attend:

-- Identify the operational challenges that impact participation and execution of post-approval research in community oncology settings.
+- Identify the operational challenges that impact participation and execution of pragmatic research in community oncology settings.

-- Evaluate lessons learned from a real-world case study and their implications for scalable, high-quality evidence generation in late-stage and post-approval research.
+- Evaluate lessons learned from a real-world case study and their implications for scalable, high-quality evidence generation in late-stage and pragmatic research.